oscarfonts/mapbox-gl-cordova-offline/README.md

 cordova run ios
 ```

-Will use `www/data/2017-07-03_spain_barcelona.mbtiles` as sample data source, and `www/styles/osm-bright/` as sample
+Will use `www/data/2017-07-03_spain_barcelona.mbtiles` as sample data source, and `www/styles/osm-bright/style-offline.json`
-style, both coming from the OpenMapTiles project: https://openmaptiles.org/
+as style, both coming from the OpenMapTiles project: https://openmaptiles.org/

 ## Integrate in your application